codesandbox/codesandbox-client/packages/codesandbox-playground/README.md

 Online code playgrounds are getting more popular: they provide an easy way to play with code without installation.
 Until a year ago it was very hard to play with bigger web applications in the browser; there was no bundler that was comparable with local bundlers and worked in the browser.

 CodeSandbox came along, and still had a pretty basic bundler.
 However, as CodeSandbox got more popular its bundler got more advanced.
-Nowadays the bundler has comparable parity with Webpack, and it would be a shame if others couldn't use the functionality.
+Nowadays the bundler has comparable feature parity with Webpack, and it would be a shame if others couldn't use the functionality.

 This library acts as an interface with the bundler of CodeSandbox.
 It allows you to run any code on a web page, from Vue projects to React projects.
 With everything that CodeSandbox supports as well.